 - 1. The membership of the Audit Committee shall consist of at least three outside directors of the Board of Directors, all of whom shall be financially literate.
-At least one member of the Committee shall have accounting or related financial management expertise.
 Audit Committee members and the Committee Chairman shall be designated by the Board of Directors.
 The duties and responsibilities of a member of the Audit Committee are in addition to those duties set out for a member of the Board of Directors. - Each member of the Audit Committee shall be independent.
-The Board of Directors shall determine the independence of each member of the Audit Committee based on the guidelines set forth in the NYSE Listed Company Manual. - 3.
+The Board of Directors shall determine the independence of each member of the Audit Committee based on the guidelines set forth in the NYSE Listed Company Manual - 3.
 The Committee shall meet at least four times per year or more frequently as circumstances require.
 The Committee may ask members of management or others to attend the meeting and provide pertinent information as necessary. - 4.
 The Committee shall have the power to conduct or authorize investigations into any matters within the Committee's scope of responsibilities.
 The Committee shall be empowered to retain independent counsel, accountants, or others to assist it in the conduct of any investigation.